Daniel Balavoine: Sauver l'amour

 In 1985, many prominent music stars were involved in charities and humanitarian events.

 French singers, including Balavoine, organised their own event, Singers Without Borders, which was not a big success mostly because of the expensive price of the tickets.
 Nevertheless, the concert album sold well.

-During the Summer, Balavoine went back in Scotland for his eighth and last record: Sauver l'amour.
-The French artist innovates again using his Fairlight and it is the first album released on CD.
-The Fairlight allows Balavoine to insert a lot of electronic effects and sound never heard before.
+During the Summer, Balavoine went back to Scotland for his eighth and last record: Sauver l'amour.
+He innovated again using his Fairlight and it was his first album released on CD.
+The Fairlight allowed Balavoine to insert a lot of electronic effects and sound never heard before.

-Most songs of the album became hits: "L'Aziza", in honor of Corinne, his Jewish-Moroccan wife and mother of his son; "Sauver l'amour", the title song, an hymn to love; "Tous les cris les SOS", a song about despair, loneliness, and failure to communicate; "Petit homme mort au combat" about child soldiers; "Aimer est plus fort que d'être aimé", which was the last single released before Balavoine's death.
+Most songs of the album became hits: "L'Aziza", in honor of Corinne, his Jewish-Moroccan wife and mother of his son; "Sauver l'amour", the title song, a hymn to love; "Tous les cris les SOS", a song about despair, loneliness, and failure to communicate; "Petit homme mort au combat" about child soldiers.

-Daniel Balavoine received, as a posthumous title, the Victoire de la Musique Album of the Year Award in 1986 for Sauver L'amour.
+Balavoine posthumously received the Victoire de la Musique Album of the Year Award in 1986 for Sauver l'amour.

 Death

 In 1986, Daniel Balavoine was chosen to lead a fund-raising effort aimed at building water wells in Africa.
 He was invited by Thierry Sabine, founder and director of the Paris-Dakar Rally, to take advantage of the logistics of the Rally.

-On 14 January 1986, whilst in Mali, Balavoine, Sabine, a reporter and her cameraman boarded Sabine's Eurocopter AS350 Écureuil helicopter to attend a football match.
+On 14 January 1986, whilst in Mali, Balavoine, Sabine, a reporter, and her cameraman boarded Sabine's Eurocopter AS350 Écureuil helicopter to attend a football match.
 The pilot was François-Xavier Bagnoud (Albert II, Prince of Monaco's cousin).
 At 7:00 p.m., the helicopter encountered a desert storm and landed.
 Some time later it took off again but after a few minutes it crashed and disintegrated, killing all five on board, including Balavoine.

-The news of the deaths of Sabine and Balavoine plunged France into deep grief.
-Balavoine was buried in Biarritz.